Nimble provides short term credit solutions to cover you when you're caught short.

 How quickly will I receive my loan?

 After Nimble approves your application, you can expect to receive your loan amount into your nominated bank account within 60 minutes if your loan is approved by 4:30pm AEST during banking days.
 Loans submitted after these times will be processed on the next business day.
 The time it takes to receive your loan depends on who you bank with.
+If you have a prepaid Nimble card, you'll receive your funds instantly if you are approved.

 Am I eligible if I have bad credit?